amberjrivera/ee-upgrades-propensity/README.md

 - Try and compare more sophisticated imputation methods, such as plugging into the Zillow API to fill in missing sale date and sale price when predicting on new data.
 - Further engineer off of the permits features, encoding their most useful info into the dataset.
 - Find and incorporate relevant behavioral information for each household to improve performance.
-- Incorporate unsupervised techniques in the data exploration process to learn more about the relationships in the data.
+- Incorporate unsupervised techniques to see whether there are any natural patterns or clusters among the data.
 - In production, stand up two models and compare their performance predicting on new data, ongoing.
-I'd be curious to see how each of the balancing techniques I tried perform in the wild -- did bootstrapping introduce bias into the model, or does it still perform better than undersampling the majority class in the long run?
+I'd be curious to see how each of the balancing techniques I tried perform in the wild -- did bootstrapping or SMOTE improve performance at the cost of introducing bias into the model, or does it still perform better than undersampling the majority class in the long run?

 ## Acknowledgements
 - Official documentation for [pandas](https://pandas.pydata.org/pandas-docs/stable/) and [scikit-learn](http://scikit-learn.org/stable/documentation.html).
 - *["Python For Data Analysis, 2nd Edition"](http://shop.oreilly.com/product/0636920050896.do)* by William McKinney (O'Reilly).
 Copyright 2017.
 - *["Hands On Machine Learning with Scikit-Learn and TensorFlow"](http://shop.oreilly.com/product/0636920052289.do)* by Aurélien Géron (O'Reilly).
 Copyright 2017.
+- Batista, G., Prati, R. and Monard M. [A Study of the Behavior of Several Methods for Balancing Machine Learning Training Data.](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.58.7757&rep=rep1&type=pdf)
 - Isaac Laughlin's [Pipeline how-to video.](https://www.youtube.com/watch?v=0UWXCAYn8rk)
-- A **big** thank you to Galvanize instructor [Elliot Cohen](https://github.com/Ecohen4), who served as advisor and cheerleader on this project.
+- A **big** thank you to Galvanize instructor [Elliot Cohen](https://github.com/Ecohen4), who served as advisor and cheerleader on this project, and to all of my instructors during the immersive.

 ## About Me
 I'm new to data science, but not to data analysis.
 My background is in modeling portfolio risk in the solar financing industry and advising on public policy based on market research and modeling.
 I'm available for contract data work, and seeking a position where I can program machine learning and other advanced analytics solutions in Python.
 I thrive in situations where people want to know the fundamental truth of their business, organization, or market as much as I do.
 Connect with me on [LinkedIn](www.linkedin.com/in/amberjrivera) or please [send me an email](<amberjrivera@gmail.com>) with any question, critique, or idea for this project!